 To upgrade your Amazon Redshift ODBC driver, perform the following steps:

 1. Confirm which platform (Windows, macOS or Linux) that you want to upgrade.

 3. Verify the ODBC driver version in use for your platform.

-Windows: From the Start menu, navigate to ODBC Data Sources and choose the Drivers tab.
+Windows: From the Start menu, navigate to ODBC Data Sources, and then choose the Drivers tab.
 Locate the Amazon Redshift ODBC Driver from the list of installed ODBC drivers.
-The version number is displayed in the Version column.
-Be sure to choose the ODBC Data Source Administrator that has the same bitness as the client application being used to connect to Amazon Redshift.
+The version number appears in the Version column.
+Be sure to choose the ODBC Data Source Administrator that has the same bitness as the client application that's used to connect to Amazon Redshift.

 Linux: Depending on your package manager, run one of the following commands:

 Gradual driver updates

 To gradually update your JDBC or ODBC driver, perform the following steps: